A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

 where $F_q$ is defined for light and charge together as

-The first line of Equation (8) is a spline of mass-density-dependent data~\cite{doi:10.1002/9783527610020.fmatter} to allow for gas, liquid, or solid.
-The constant 0.13 represents the theoretical value of the Fano factor in Xe following the traditional definition ($F_q<1$) and also matches NEXT gas data~\cite{Alvarez:2012kua}.
-The second line~of Equation (8) applies only to liquid Xe and is data-driven.
-The $\sqrt{N_q}$ term is included in order to match the data at MeV scales (\textit{e.g.},~in $0\nu\beta\beta$ searches).
-Such results did not achieve the theoretical minimum in $E$ resolution even if reconstructing $N_q$, utilizing both channels of information (light and charge), instead of only a single channel.
-This was true even for cases where the noise was allegedly subtracted or modeled~\cite{Delaquis_2018,Aprile_2020_resE}.
-The $\sqrt{\mathcal{E}}$ term forces $F_q$~to increase with $\mathcal{E}$.
-When $\mathcal{E}$ increases, $Q_y$, already the greater contributor to quanta, increases, causing an improvement in the combined-$E$ resolution.
-However, it is smaller than na\"ively predicted, so the field term decreases the rate at which resolution improves, to match the data~\cite{Aprile_2007,APRILE1991177}.
+The first part of Equation~\ref{eqn:7} is a spline of data~\cite{Aprile:2008bga} from gas, liquid, and solid.
+The constant 0.13 represents the theoretical value of the Xe Fano factor following the traditional definition ($F_q<1$). $O$(0.1) matches NEXT gas data on $N_{e-}$~\cite{Alvarez:2012kua} and Biagi's Degrad work.
+The second part of Eqn.~\ref{eqn:7} is only for liquid and is data-driven, where $\delta_F=0.0015$ for LXe but is identically 0 for gaseous Xe.
+The $\sqrt{\langle N_q \rangle}$ term is included in order to match the data at MeV scales (\textit{e.g.}, for $0\nu\beta\beta$ searches).
+Such results did not achieve the theoretical minimum in energy resolution even when reconstructing $N_q$, utilizing both channels of information (light and charge), instead of only a single channel.
+This was true even for the cases where the noise was allegedly subtracted or modeled~\cite{Delaquis_2018,Aprile_2020_resE}.
+As $Q_y$ increases with $\mathcal{E}$, the combined $E$ resolution improves.
+However, the improvement is smaller than na\"ively predicted, requiring the $\sqrt{\mathcal{E}}$ term in $F_q$ to match the data~\cite{Aprile_2007,APRILE1991177}.

-There are many possible explanations for $F_q$ becoming $\gg$1 as $E$ or $\mathcal{E}$ changes. $W_q$ may need to be replaced with separate values for the excitation and ionization processes (both inelastic scattering), then further subdivided into different values that depend upon $e^-$ energy shell.
+There are many possible explanations for this $F_q$ becoming $\gg$ 1 as $E$ or $\mathcal{E}$ changes. $W_q$ may need to be replaced with separate $W_{ex}$ and $W_i$ for the excitation and ionization processes (both inelastic scattering), then further subdivided into different values that depend upon $e^-$ energy shell.
 Lastly, elastic scattering of orbital $e^-$s may play a role.
 Mechanisms are discussed in \cite{platzman} but explicit Fano-factor variations can be found in \cite{instruments5010013}.

-In NEST a Gaussian smearing is applied to $N_q$ having the width defined by Equation (7).
-A binomial distribution is then used to divide quanta into excitons and ions in type, following Equation (3).
+In NEST, a Gaussian smearing, constrained to be non-negative, is applied to $N_q$ of width defined by Eqn.~\ref{eqn:6}: $N_q=G[\langle N_q \rangle,\sigma_q]$.
+A binomial distribution then divides quanta into excitons versus ions.